 - 1. Any permitted use under Chapter 656, Part 3, subpart H for the Southbank District. - 2.
-Personal property self-storage facilities, subject to the requirements in Section III.A.1-7 above.

-B. Permissible Uses by Exception:

-- 1. Any permissible use by exception under Chapter 656, Part 3, subpart H for the Southbank District. - C. General Use Regulations: Consistent with Section 656.361.1 of the Zoning Code and given the Project is subject to the Downtown overlay none of the supplemental standards, including those for personal property storage facilities in Section 656.401 of the Zoning Code, apply to any allowed use or the Property redevelopment.
+Personal property self-storage facilities, subject to the requirements in Section III.A.1-7 above. - B. Permissible Uses by Exception: - 1.
+Any permissible use by exception under Chapter 656, Part 3, subpart H for the Southbank District. - C. General Use Regulations: Consistent with Section 656.361.1 of the Zoning Code and given the Project is subject to the Downtown overlay none of the supplemental standards, including those for personal property storage facilities in Section 656.401 of the Zoning Code, apply to any allowed use or the Property redevelopment. - D. Prohibited Uses: Sale of medical marijuana and/or treatment centers providing medical marijuana.